-Configures an authentication mode to secure NTP traffic between the security device and the NTP server. $\,$
+Configures an authentication mode to secure NTP traffic between the security device and the NTP server.

-- required The Required mode specifies that the security device must authenticate all NTP packets using the key id and preshared key information that the security device and the NTP server previously exchanged out of band (the device does not exchange the preshared key over the network). - preferred The Preferred mode specifies that the security device first must try to authenticate all NTP packets by sending out an update request that includes authentication information-key id and checksum-same as for the Required mode.
+- required-Specifies that the security device must authenticate all NTP packets using the key id and preshared key information that the security device and the NTP server previously exchanged out of band (the device does not exchange the preshared key over the network). - preferred-Specifies that the security device first must try to authenticate all NTP packets by sending out an update request that includes authentication information-key id and checksum-same as for the Required mode.
 If authentication fails, the security device then sends out another update request without the authentication information.